kuff/discoinnect/README.md

 # discoinnect
 Enable earning and transfer of _Discoins_ between members of your Discord server.
+See also the [Discordify music bot](https://github.com/kuff/discordify).

 ## How it Works
 The bot works by monitoring changes in server member states, awarding Discoins to users who are in the same voice channel, with a boost for each user above two, disregarding bot users.
 An additional bonus is also awarded for users who are playing the same game, while in the same voice channel.